noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

     .flex-items {
       /*
         specifies how a flex item will be prioritized when free space is being distributed on the main axis
-        1: there is one slice, distribute items evenly
+        1: unitless value dictates the proportion of flex items along the main axis after things like padding and margin. assign to individual flex-items to change each proportion relative to other flex-items
-        200px: minimum of 200px
+        200px: minimum of 200px to each item
         #: play around with other integers
         initial: item will be inflexible when there is free space, but can shrink if needed
         auto: fully flexibly on main axis